Han Sun-hwa: 2009–2013: Secret, Invincible Youth, acting debut and rising popularity

-2014–present: Focus on acting
+2014–2020: Acting roles and group departure

-In 2014, Han got her first lead role MBC's weekend drama Rosy Lovers alongside Lee Jang-woo.
+In 2014, Han got her first television lead role in the MBC weekend drama Rosy Lovers alongside actor Lee Jang-woo.
 CNN International Seoul listed Han as one of the nine rising "it" stars in Korean entertainment citing her as a "multi-tasking" artist.
-The same year, her performance in tvN romance drama, Marriage, Not Dating earned her a nomination for "Best Youth Actress" at the 16th Seoul International Youth Film Festival.
-She also won two best new actress awards from MBC and SBS Drama Awards for her roles in Rosy Lovers and fantasy thriller God's Gift - 14 Days.
+The same year, her performance in tvN romance drama, Marriage, Not Dating earned her a nomination for Best Young Actress at the 16th Seoul International Youth Film Festival.
+She also won two best new actress awards from MBC and SBS Drama Awards for her roles in Rosy Lovers and fantasy thriller God's Gift: 14 Days.

 It was confirmed on September 26, 2016, that Han had not renewed her contract with TS Entertainment and would leave the company in October.
 On October 14, 2016, Han joined Huayi Brothers as an actress.

-In 2017, Sunhwa starred in the office comedy series Radiant Office, as well as teen drama School 2017.
-In 2018, Sunhwa was cast in MBC's weekend drama My Contracted Husband, Mr. Oh.
+In 2017, Han starred in the office comedy series Radiant Office, as well as teen drama School 2017.
+In 2018, Sunhwa was cast in MBC weekend drama My Contracted Husband, Mr. Oh.